 Welcome to Holy Cross Catholic Primary School Nursery!

-Our EYFS team Mrs Pinchi, Mrs Rice, Miss Mitchell, Miss Brennan and Miss Shields will be happy to talk to you about your child’s need and interests.
+Our EYFS team Mrs Pinchi, Miss Magee, Mrs Hunter and Miss Brennan will be happy to talk to you about your child’s needs and interests.
 For further information please contact us.

-There are four overarching principles that shape our practice at Holy Cross.
+There are four guiding principles that shape our practice at Holy Cross.
 These are:

 • Every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured;